ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/common/macros.md

 {% docs monthly_all_time_metric_calc %}

-This marco is used to create a monthly metric value for all-time service ping metrics.
+This macro is used to create a monthly metric value for all-time service ping metrics.
 It does this by partitioning on the dim_installation_id and metrics path, ordering the partition by ping created at timestamp, and fetching the prior month all-time metric value using a LAG function.
 The macro then subtracts the 2 numbers to get a monthly metric value.

 {% enddocs %}